 She represents clients in a variety of industries, but has particular expertise in the healthcare, aviation and hospitality industries.

 Michelle's employment litigation experience includes defending against claims for wrongful termination, retaliation, wage and hour, harassment, discrimination, as well as cases involving business torts, non-compete agreements and misappropriation of trade secrets.
+In addition, Michelle regularly counsels employers on best practices for privacy and data protections that include employee internet usage and social media activity.
 Her labor experience includes representing health care and airline clients in grievance resolution, particularly arbitrations, under both the NLRA and the RLA.

 Michelle frequently writes and lectures on California and federal employment laws.
 She recently presented at the Regional Airline Association 2012 Summer Seminar, PIHRA's 2012 annual legal update, FordHarrison's 2012 Airline Symposium in Atlanta, the 2011 Advanced Employment Issues Symposium in Las Vegas, and has presented several webinars on topics such as California's leave laws, FMLA/CFRA abuse, trade secrets, and non-compete agreements.
 In addition, Michelle counsels employers on employee discipline and termination, and also conducts internal investigations and training sessions.